Salkantay Trek 5 Days – Private.

 Inclusions

-• Briefing before the trek: briefing the day before the excursion, around 7:00 p.m., led by the guide.
-Please provide the name of the hotel where you are staying in Cusco.
+• Briefing before the trek: The tour guide will brief you the day before the excursion at around 7:00 p.m.
+Please let us know where you will be staying in Cusco.

-• Experienced and licensed Tour guide.
-Spanish, English and Quechua speaking guides will accompany you during the excursion, to immerse you in the history, culture and conclude 2 hours and 30 minutes guide tour in Machu picchu.
+• Experienced and licensed Tour guide: Spanish, English and Quechua speaking guides will accompany you during the excursion, to immerse you in the history, culture and conclude 2 hours and 30 minutes guide tour in Machu picchu.

 • Expert local chefs: We have experienced cooks trained in adventure and mountain cooking.
 We use new kitchen equipment and kitchenware, as well as a dining tent with portable chairs and tables.

-• Duffel Bag: At briefing or meeting one day before the trekking, you will be given a duffle bag in which you can put up to 7 kilos of your belongings.
+• Duffel Bag: At briefing or meeting one day before the trekking, you will be given a duffle bag in which you can put up to 5 kilos of your belongings.
 Our team will carry these duffels on horses during the trek, and you can get them at the campsites.
 This means you can hike comfy with just your daypack.
 When your trek ends and you return to Cusco, you must return them to our office or leave at hostel.

 Excludes